 Ordinarily, when a user clicks a multiple choice answer response they immediately progress.
 With *confirm, they select their response and then click a 'Next' button to advance.

-If you have a long series of multiple choice questions, it can be easy for users to get sloppy - misclicking an answer here or there.
+If you have a long series of multiple choice questions, it can be easy for users to get sloppy, misclicking an answer here or there.

 You can help users out by adding *back buttons to your program so they can correct a mistake, and you can also have them *confirm their selection.